 Let's take a look at an example: New York Times Company v.
 Tasini.
 533 U.S. 483

 This case, New York Times Company v.
-Tasini, is published in volume 533 of the United States Reporter beginning on page 483.
+Tasini, is published in volume 533 of the United States Reports beginning on page 483.
 This is the official citation for the case.

-There may be other citations for the case but they are unofficial, such as its publication in the Supreme Court Reporter (121 S.Ct.
+There may be other citations for the case but they are unofficial, such as ones in the West publication the Supreme Court Reporter (121 S.Ct.
 2381).

 Oral Arguments, Supreme Court, 1968-present